Claire Fox

 Claire Regina Fox, Baroness Fox of Buckley (born 5 June 1960), is a British writer, journalist, lecturer and politician who sits in the House of Lords as a non-affiliated life peer.
-She is the director and founder of the think tank Institute of Ideas.
+A right-wing libertarian, she is the director and founder of think tank the Academy of Ideas, formerly known as the Institute of Ideas.

-A lifelong Eurosceptic, she was previously a member of the Revolutionary Communist Party but later began identifying as a libertarian.
+A lifelong Eurosceptic, she was previously a member of the Trotskyist British Revolutionary Communist Party but later began identifying as a libertarian.
 She became a registered supporter of the Brexit Party shortly after its formation and was elected as an MEP in the 2019 European Parliament election.
 She was nominated for a peerage by the Boris Johnson-led Conservative government in 2020, despite her past opposition to the existence of the House of Lords.

 Early life and career

 Fox was born in 1960 to Irish Catholic parents, John Fox and Maura Cleary.
 She spent her early years in Buckley, Wales.
 After attending St Richard Gwyn Catholic High School in Flint, she studied at the University of Warwick where she graduated with a lower second class degree (2:2) in English and American Literature.
 She later gained a Professional Graduate Certificate in Education.
 From 1981 to 1987, she was a mental health social worker.
 She was later an English Language and Literature lecturer at Thurrock Technical College from 1987 to 1990 and at West Herts College from 1992 to 1999.